jhexan/SortableChallenge/README.md

 ## Assumptions
 - All input data is well formed and json is valid (see https://jsonlint.com/)
 - config.json is expected to be under the [auction](auction) project folder
+- Input is given through standard in
 - Output is printed to standard out